sedoobitto/sedoobitto/README.md

 </p>

 <p align="center">
-Building one line of code at a time and documenting the journey.
+From entrepreneur to developer—documenting the journey one line of code at a time.
 </p>

 ---